NedHuman/BlockCreator/README.md

 ## API
-All the public API methods are in dev.nedhuman.blockcreator.BlockCreatorService, they are
+To get the API, use BlockCreator.getAPI(), the methods are: (they are documented with javadoc comments)
 ```hasOwner, setOwner, getOwner, removeOwner``